Regional Fishery Management Councils

 Learn more about council nominations and appointments

-The Council Coordination Committee consists of the chairs, vice chairs, and executive directors from each council.
+The Council Coordination Committee consists of the chairs, vice chairs, and executive directors from each management council.
 The committee meets twice a year to discuss issues relevant to all councils.

 Learn more about the Council Coordination Committee